-- Every search is distributed to all the cluster nodes - Each node searches a portion of the sequence database - Get the parallel processing advantage for a single spectrum - Search results are returned to the master, which merges them, and writes the result file to disk - All master node communication is via TCP/IP - Simple, socket-based communication - No parallel operating system required - Configuration and program files are distributed and updated automatically from the Master node - · A cluster behaves and looks like a single server - · Need dedicated or partitioned hardware - Cannot allocate machines dynamically - General purpose server farm usually not cost effective
+- Every search is distributed to all the cluster nodes - · Each node searches a portion of the data - For very small data sets it searches a portion of the sequence database Get the parallel processing advantage for a single spectrum - Search results are returned to the master, which merges them into the result file - All master node communication is via TCP/IP - Simple, socket-based communication - Works on standard Windows and Linux versions - Configuration and program files are distributed and updated automatically from the Master node - A cluster behaves and looks like a single server - · Need dedicated or partitioned hardware - Cannot allocate machines dynamically - General purpose server farm usually not cost effective

-In cluster mode, every search is distributed to all the cluster nodes, and each node searches a portion of the sequence database.
-This means that you get the parallel processing advantage for a single spectrum.
-Search results are returned to the master, which merges them, and writes the result file to disk
+In cluster mode, every search is distributed to all the cluster nodes, and each node searches a portion of the data.
+For very small searches, less than the value of SplitNumberOfQueries, default value of 1000 queries, Mascot reverts back to searching a portion of the sequence database which means that you get the parallel processing advantage for a single spectrum.
+Search results are returned to the master, which merges them, and writes the result file to disk.

-All master - node communication is via TCP/IP.
+All master-node communication is via TCP/IP.
 This uses simple, socket-based communication.
-A parallel operating system is not required
+A parallel operating system is not required.